top of page

 Common NACHA File Examples

+This post demonstrates several common use cases for NACHA files.
 For each use case, we provide a brief introduction, then a technical overview of the file details and we finish with an example NACHA file.

 Contents: